nickstanley574/Continuous-Delivery-Pipeline-Demo/README.md

 ### Steps

-Keeping to Documentation Lives in Code - Please see [build.yaml]
+Keeping to Documentation Lives in Code Details for the pipeline are in [build.yml](.github/workflows/build.yml)

 ### Internal Process scrit